Tailor-made Colombia Birding Tour

 Colombia Birdwatch offers Custom Bird Watching Tours that allow you to travel at your own rhythm with only the people of your choice, to choose your preference of birding destinations, and to have as much flexibility as you wish.
 It is a creative and exclusive experience for those of you who enjoy a highly individualized service.
 They will create an itinerary tailored to your specifications – your desired departure date, length of the journey, special interests, dietary needs, physical fitness level, budget, and of course, ornithological interests.
 The tours feature private transportation and a tour leader accompanying the group throughout your entire stay.
 They will set up your tour and send you a detailed itinerary with NO COMMITMENT NECESSARY.

-For a more complete custom tour, please check out their Complete Colombia Tour at https://www.blueskywildlife.com/tour/complete-birding-colombia/
+For a more complete custom tour, please check out the Complete Birding Colombia Tour.

 Guests will be picked up at the airport and driven to the Araucana Lodge.

 Today we spend the morning around the famous El 18, located on an 1800-meter (5,900-foot) pass 18 kilometers (11 miles) northwest of Cali along the road that connects Cali with the port city of Buenaventura.
 Birding can be very productive here, and we will look for four endemics – Chestnut Wood-Quail, Colombian Chachalaca, Grayish Piculet and the spectacular Multicolored Tanager.
 This area is a tanager paradise, where we have a good chance to see Purplish-mantled, Summer, Beryl-spangles, Flame-rumped, Golden, Metallic-green, Saffron-crowned, and Golden-naped tanagers as well as Ashy-throated Bush-Tanager and Blue-winged Mountain-Tanager.